jepstein-eagle/adaptable/packages/adaptable/readme/Functions/cell_summary_function.md

 ## UI Elements
 Cell Summary includes the following UI Elements:

-- **Popup** - Allows you to perform a Cell Summary operation on selected columns.
-Will show what the new value for each selected cell will be and also whether any cell validation rules will be broken as a result of the update.
+- **Popup** - Shows all the Cell Summary Operation results for the selected cells

-- **Toolbar** - Enables Cell Summary to be performed - and to provide both an existing column value or a new one.
+- **Toolbar** - Displays the result of the curently selected Cell Summary Operation (available through a dropdown).
+Choose a different item in the dropdown to see a different operation, or click on the 'info' button to see all the Operations.

 - **Tool Panel** - Same as Toolbar above.

 - **Column Menu** - None

-- **Context Menu** - `Apply Cell Summary` Menu Item opens Cell Summary popup (only visible if selected cells are editable).
+- **Context Menu** - `See Cell Summary` Menu Item opens Cell Summary popup (only visible if selected cells are editable).

 ## Entitlements
 Cell Summary supports these Entitlement Rules: